Call for applications for

 • A letter of support from the home institution.

-• A letter of invitation from the host institution.
+• A letter of invitation from the host institution, including a confirmation that “plan B” is approved.

 • A brief CV (maximum 2 pages) with a list of publications.